Today, on my way home, the high-speed train passed through Wuhan. I wore an N95 mask throughout the journey and dared not relax.

 In the end, this 0.1% probability is probably fate.

-In the end, this 0.1% is fate.
+In the end, it's this 0.1% that is fate.

-Have we done everything we can?#
+Have we done our best?#

 Last year, NASA tweeted that a small asteroid almost hit the Earth but narrowly missed.
 The pessimistic people on Twitter expressed their regret, saying it would have been better if the Earth had been destroyed.